Master of Health Informatics Career and Salary

 Nursing informatics is a subfield of nursing that incorporates information technology to create and maintain systems that support medical informatics data and ultimately improve quality of care for patients.
 It’s not uncommon for registered nurses with an interest in informatics to work with IT specialists to create and improve upon these systems collaboratively.

-registered nurse’s median annual salary in 2019 was $73,300, according to BLS data An RN who holds a master’s degree in health care informatics is likely to make more, however; nurse anesthetists, nurse midwives and nurse practitioners all hold master’s degrees and, according to the BLS, their average salary in 2019 was $115,800.
+A registered nurse’s median annual salary in 2024 was $93,600, according to BLS data An RN who holds a master’s degree in health care informatics is likely to make more, however; nurse anesthetists, nurse midwives, and nurse practitioners all hold master’s degrees and, according to the BLS, their average salary in 2024 was $132,050.

 Health Informatics Consultant Jobs